 I GET USED TO WHAT I HAVE!!!
 And this is what the biggest human frailty is all about.
 Isn't it?
 The itch, the hunger, the thirst with which we pursue, chase our 'happiness goals' and manage to realize them, why does it cease to provide the happiness which was the very goal we started the quest.
-To me, it is our biggest weakness that ails us, psychology calls it the habituation -a form of learning in which an organism decreases or ceases to respond to a stimulus after repeated presentations.
+To me, it is our biggest weakness that ails us; psychology calls it habituation -a form of learning in which an organism decreases or ceases to respond to a stimulus after repeated presentations.
 From a TV to a long-awaited promotion to a Green card to 10000 likes, WE GET USED TO IT ONCE WE HAVE IT AND IT NO MORE MAKES US HAPPY?
-The acquisition of one leads to a momentary feeling of happiness and then what?
+The acquisition of one leads to a momentary feeling of happiness, and then what?
 WHOOSH!
-Happiness is an abstract concept which we have come to define in terms of material acquisitions, coveted degrees, SAT scores, salary, good-looking spouse and the list is infinite.
-So, we acquire these possessions and try to make ourse
+Happiness is an abstract concept which we have come to define in terms of material acquisitions, coveted degrees, SAT scores, salary, good-looking spouse, and the list is infinite.
+So, we acquire these possessions and try to make ourselves happy only to

 Showing posts from June, 2018